openshift/ansible-service-broker/docs/usecases.md

 # Bind Use Cases

 ## External Service with Bind (mLab and webapp)
-The external service use case is where an AnsibleApp is able to connect to a service outside of the cluster.
+The external service use case is where an Ansible Playbook Bundle (APB) is able to connect to a service outside of the cluster.
 One example, is a webapp that uses mLab as their backend store.
-There will be a specific AnsibleApp for the external service.
+There will be a specific APB for the external service.

 Catalog Operator does the following:
 * Creates a broker resource which calls the AnsibleServiceBroker /catalog endpoint